radumarias/rencfs/README.md

 #### Dev settings

-If you don't want to be prompted for password you can set this env var and run like this:
+If you don't want to be prompted for password, you can set this env var and run like this:

 ```bash
 RENCFS_PASSWORD=PASS cargo run --release -- mount --mount-point MOUNT_POINT --data-dir DATA_DIR